router-protocol/router-chain-docs/docs/message-transfer/sample-idapps/evm_guides/cross-chain-nft/cross-chain-nft.md

 }
 ```

 This is an administrative function which sets the address of the gateway contract.
-This can be used in case when the gateway address with which you deployed your contract initially has now been changed.
+This function should be invoked whenever the Router's Gateway contract gets updated.

 ### Transferring an NFT from a source chain to a destination chain